-4. Revenue to county or municipality.
-Notwithstanding any provision of law to the contrary, 50% of the revenue collected as a result of an enforcement action arising from evidence obtained from a traffic light monitoring system must be returned to the county or municipality that installed and was operating the traffic light monitoring system at the time of the enforcement action.
-Each county or municipality shall certify monthly to the Treasurer of State the amount of revenue collected pursuant to this section as a result of a traffic light monitoring system.
-Within 15 days of receipt of this certification, the Treasurer of State shall forward 50% of that certified amount to the county or municipality.
+4. Use of revenue.
+Notwithstanding any provision of law to the contrary, the revenue collected as a result of an enforcement action arising from evidence obtained from a traffic light violation monitoring system must be returned to the municipality that purchased, installed and was operating the traffic light violation monitoring system at the time of the enforcement action, but only until the municipality has been reimbursed for the cost of purchasing and installing the traffic light violation monitoring system.
+Each municipality shall notify the Treasurer of State of the cost incurred and certify monthly to the Treasurer of State the amount of revenue collected pursuant to this section as a result of a traffic light violation monitoring system.
+Within 15 days of receipt of this certification, the Treasurer of State shall forward that certified amount to the municipality until the municipality has been fully reimbursed.
+After that time, the revenue collected as a result of an enforcement action arising from evidence obtained from a traffic light violation monitoring system must be deposited in the Courthouse Security Fund established pursuant to Title 4, section 58 and used for the purposes specified in that section.